darbinreyes/subparprogrammer/Dijkstra/youtube/nu_lecture/lecture2/nu_lecture2.md

 In changing q we have three possibilities, from E to A or B or C. Any other line like A-B would not change q.

 Let the line E-A be chosen as the new q.
-Now we must chose which of the other points, B, C we will take as our new E. We make that choice by taking the one the minimizes the distance to the new q, i.e. we consider the distance between the new q and points B and C and the lesser becomes our new E.
+Now we must chose which of the other points, B, C we will take as our new E. We make that choice by taking the one that minimizes the distance to the new q, i.e. we consider the distance between the new q and points B and C and the lesser becomes our new E.

 In looking for a termination argument we make use of the definition of euclidian distance between a point and a line, i.e. the length of a perpendicular from a point to a line.
 We now consider the distance between q and E, call it h.